 This represents years(!) of struggling to find introductions to green infrastructure targeted to people who don’t know what it is, yet who need more than just an article.
-There are very few good images of green infrastructure out there despite the fields runaway growth in the past two decades, which is a shame because it’s hard to visualize if you don’t already know what it is.
+Oddly, there are few good images of green infrastructure out there despite the fields runaway growth in the past two decades, which is a shame because it’s hard to visualize green infrastructure if you don’t know what it is.
 So I made sure to find sources with excellent visuals.

 The Value of Green Infrastructure: A Guide to Recognizing Its Economic, Environmental and Social Benefits.
 Center for Neighborhood Technology.

 Greening DC Streets.
 A Guide to Green Infrastructure in the District of Columbia.
 Washington D.C.
 Department of Transportation.

 A Homeowner’s Guide to Stormwater Management.
 Philadelphia Water Department.

 It’s raining harder and harder, and our city can’t handle it.
 The Amsterdam Rainproof Brochure.
 City of Amsterdam.

 Special mention for pointless deletion of a good resource: The City of Seattle used to have a page of virtual tours where residents showed the raingardens they had built in their own yards, but they deleted it.
 Screenshots:

 Special mention for pointless deletion of a good resource #2: You used to be able to click on each raingarden on the NYC map and pull up a photo.
 That’s gone now.